Frequently Asked Questions

-After logging in, select the Subscriptions tab, click on the small triangle on the right-hand side of the subscription, Details, and Order History.
+After logging in, select the Subscriptions tab in the top menu, click on the three dots icon on the right-hand side of the subscription, select Details, and then click on Order History.

 Send an e-mail to email@example.com and provide us with as many details as you can.
 We’ll get in contact with you.

 In the sidebar on the left under "My Tools", click on "Support" and "Create new".
 If you are unable to create a service request, you have either not been granted Support rights by your administrator, or your organization does not have any Support entitlements.
 Click on the Organization tab in the top menu to see a list of Administrators in your organization and request Support access.